Camping trailer & Jeep JK Unlimited

 Tekonsha Voyager 9030 Electric Trailer Brake Controller.

 The center wire in the adapter is the actual power line from the battery to the Brake Controller and finally to the brakes.
-We found several recommendations to use an auto-reset fuse for the brake controller.
+We found several recommendations for using an auto-reset fuse for the brake controller.
 If the circuit overheats, it will stop working for a while but reset again.
 A regular fuse will just stop working.
 See image below for battery connection.

 The brake controller needs to know when the brakes are applied.
 So one wire connects to the brake light.
 Most documentations refer to the switch above the brake pedal.
 A very awkward place to work.
 We decided to look for the center brake light cable above the spare tire.
 The wiring goes through the cabin, so it's just a matter of finding the correct coloured wire.